andrerav/Geohash.SpatialIndex/README.md

 # Geohash.SpatialIndex
 A spatial index backed by geohashing and trie maps.
+Index entries are stored as an inverted index, and lookups are performed by using a prefix tree (Trie) map.
+The index size can be tuned with the precision parameter.
+The geohasher and prefix tree map providers can be injected by implementing the `IGeohasher` and/or `IGeohashTrieMap<TEntryList, T>` interfaces.
+This library ships with default implementations that uses [rm.Trie](https://github.com/rmandvikar/csharp-trie) and [geohash-dotnet](https://github.com/postlagerkarte/geohash-dotnet).

 ## Quickstart
 Build the index: